 PATH environment variable, so that you always have control over

 Typing the full path name for a Python interpreter each time quickly gets

 tedious, so add the directories for your default Python version to the

 Assuming that your Python installation is in

 C:\Python27\, add this to your

 You can do this easily by running the following in

 [Environment]::SetEnvironmentVariable("Path", "$env:Path;C:\Python27\;C:\Python27\Scripts\", "User")

-The most crucial third-party Python software of all is Distribute, which extends the packaging and installation facilities provided by the distutils in the standard library.
-Once you add Distribute to your Python system you can download and install any compliant Python software product with a single command.
+The most crucial third-party Python software of all is Setuptools, which extends the packaging and installation facilities provided by the distutils in the standard library.
+Once you add Setuptools to your Python system you can download and install any compliant Python software product with a single command.
 It also enables you to add this network installation capability to your own Python software with very little work.

-To obtain the latest version of Distribute for Windows, run the python script available here: python-distribute
+To obtain the latest version of Setuptools for Windows, run the Python script available here: ez_setup.py

 You’ll now have a new command available to you: easy_install.
 It is considered by many to be deprecated, so we will install its replacement: pip.
 Pip allows for uninstallation of packages, and is actively maintained, unlike easy_install.